DongjaeMoon/CRAIP_2025/README.md

 ```

 The process of `language_command_handler` is like this:

-0. LLM prompt and callable ROS2 nodes and launch files are listed in `language_command_handler/config/command_handler_config.yaml`
+1. LLM prompt and callable ROS2 nodes and launch files are listed in `language_command_handler/config/command_handler_config.yaml`
-1. Take language command from the service
+2. Take language command from the service
-2. Call LLM with prompt, callable action list, and your command.
+3. Call LLM with prompt, callable action list, and your command.
 LLM will select the best action to accomplish your command
-3. It start ROS2 node (or launch file) choosen before.
+4. It start ROS2 node (or launch file) choosen before.
 If there was previous action, it automatically stops previous one and start the new one.

 Currently there are 3 actions you can call:
 - go_front.py
 - stop.py
 - go_back.launch.py

-You can change `command_handler_config.yaml` as you want to run your own codes with only language command.
+You should change `command_handler_config.yaml` as you want to run your own codes with only language command.

 ---